HUIXIN-TW/Resume/index.md

 Chiayi, Taiwan
 ```

--   M.S. in Accounting and Information Technology
--   Ranked second in the entrance examination.
+-   M.S. in Accounting and Information Technology, ranked second in the entrance examination.
 -   Conducted research on "Directors’ and Officers’ Liability Insurance and Cost Stickiness."
 -   GPA 3.93/4.0